eekcoopuw/jobmon/docsource/developers_guide/clients.rst

 ending with something like ``/miniconda3/bin/python``.
 If not set by a user, then the R client will default to a centrally installed conda environment that's managed by the Scicomp team.

+**Note**: A key limitation of any reticulate package is that you can only have 1 Python interpreter in memory.
+This means that if you want to use another reticulate package in the same control script, you will need to install all dependencies needed for both packages into a single conda environment.
+Additionally, both packages need to be flexible in allowing the user to set the appropriate interpreter.
+For example, the widely-used (at IHME) crosswalk package, produced by MSCA, has a hardcoded, custom-built conda environment hardcoded in the startup section, meaning that users *cannot* use both jobmonr and crosswalk in the same memory space.
+However, there is very little reason to do so in the first place, and a small update to the crosswalk package could solve this issue.

 Future Directions
 ^^^^^^^^^^^^^^^^^